 Every busy person who is in a hurry to get to work needs his daily cup of joe.
 If you settle down on Beacon Hill, you’ll have as many as three Starbucks and four Dunkin’ Donuts to save you during a hectic morning after a wild night out.

 If you choose to stay in Beacon Hill, you will be within walking distance of the Financial District as well as MGH.
 When you put your good shoes on, take a stroll, and admire the awe-inspiring cobblestone and bricks buildings.
 Are you wondering how to make friends in a new city?
 Invite coworkers or neighbors for a drink at 21st Amendment or The Sevens Ale House.

-When you start house hunting, remember that a number of flats are available only on September 1st, due to the school cycle.
+When you create a photo inventory and start house-hunting, remember that a number of flats are available only on September 1st, due to the school cycle.
 Renting a flat here would cost, on average, $3,415 for a month.
 Also, if you want to put down roots and become a homeowner, know that the median condo value is $726,000.